Experimental verification of the inertial theorem control protocols: Abstract

 \section{Abstract}

-An experimental verification of the inertial theorem is presented involving two hyperfine states of a trapped Ytterbium ion.
-The theorem generates an analytical solution for non-adiabaticlly driven systems `accelerated' slowly, bridging the gap between the sudden and adiabatic limits.
-These solutions have shown to be stable to small deviations, both experimentally and theoretically.
-As a result, the inertial solutions pave the way to rapid quantum control of closed as well as open quantum systems.
-For large deviations from the inertial condition, the phase of the $SU(2)$ algebra solution remains accurate, involving inaccuracies dominated by an amplitude difference.
+An experiment based on a trapped Ytterbium ion validates the inertial theorem for the $SU(2)$ algebra.
+The qubit is encoded within the hyperfine states of the atom and controlled by RF fields.
+The inertial theorem generates an analytical solution for non-adiabatically driven systems that are `accelerated' slowly, bridging the gap between the sudden and adiabatic limits.
+These solutions are shown to be stable to small deviations, both experimentally and theoretically.
+As a result, the inertial solutions pave the way to rapid quantum control of closed, as well as open quantum systems.
+For large deviations from the inertial condition, the amplitude diverges while the phase remains accurate.